Featured in...

 However, it’s important to remember that a NIP doesn’t have to be sent to the registered vehicle keeper if a police officer gave you a verbal warning and collected the required details.
 In these instances, you should expect a Fixed Penalty Notice (FPN) instead of a NIP.

-Does NIP 14 days include weekends?
+Does it include weekends?

 The NIP 14-day rule is based on calendar days and therefore does include weekends and public holidays